These are some of the most simple to make border stitches with beads. I am all for simple. But that doesnot make them any less beautiful.

 You should be marking the crest and trough of the wave with a scale so that every wave looks even and similar.

 In this very easy border stitch, beads are stitched with spaces in between them (similar to running stitches) .
 When you stitch many rows of this beading line, a pattern is made.

-Draw parallel lines and mark bead position so that you get even stitching ( unlike mine).
-Ensure that the space in between are the same throughout.
+Draw parallel lines and mark bead position so that you get even stitching (unlike mine).
+Ensure that the space in between is the same throughout.

 7 Bead Border – Lazy daisy stitch

 This stitch uses lazy daisy stitch chains.
 Thread needle with ten or more beads and make beaded lazy daisy stitches close to each other.
 You can insert other beads in between for a variation.